Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 ReGENESIS (TV Series)

-(2004-) * * 1/2 Peter Outerbridge ("Dr. David Sandstrom"), Maxim Roy ("Caroline Morrison"), Conrad Pla ("Carlos Serrano"), Mayko Nguyen ("Mayko Tran"), Omitry Chepovetsky ("Ben Meinilor") Sarah Strange ("Jill Langston"), Greg Bryk ("Winston Field"), with Ellen Page ("Lilith Sandstrom"), Mishu Vellani, Vincent Walsh, Rosemary Dunsmore.....Drama about the fictional NORBAC (North American Biological Advisory Committee), a Toronto-based, tri-national organization that investigates bio-hazards, outbreaks, terrorist threats, and medical research gone awry throughout Canada, The United States, and Mexico.
-Outerbridge plays the rude-but-brilliant Canadian team leader and French-Canadian Roy their American bureaucratic overseer.
-Pla (as a gay Mexican), Nguyen, Chepovetsky (as a genius with mild autism) and Strange play various scientists.
+(2004-2008) * * 1/2 Peter Outerbridge ("Dr. David Sandstrom"), Maxim Roy ("Caroline Morrison") (-2nd), Conrad Pla ("Carlos Serrano"), Mayko Nguyen ("Mayko Tran"), Dmitry Chepovetsky ("Bob Melnikov"), Sarah Strange ("Jill Langston") (-2nd), Greg Bryk ("Winston Field"), Wendy Crewson ("Rachel Woods") (3rd-4th), with Geraint Wyn Davies ("Carleton Riddlemeyer") (3rd-4th), Karen LeBlanc ("Enuka Okimba") (4th) and with (variously in different seasons) Ellen Page ("Lilith Sandstrom") (1st), Mishu Vellani, Vincent Walsh, Rosemary Dunsmore, Marc Strange, Victor Garber.....Drama about the fictional NORBAC (North American Biological Advisory Committee), a Toronto-based, tri-national organization that investigates bio-hazards, outbreaks, terrorist threats, and radical medical research gone awry throughout Canada, The United States, and Mexico.
+Outerbridge plays the misanthropic-but-brilliant Canadian team leader and French-Canadian Roy their American bureaucratic overseer.
+Pla (as a gay Mexican), Nguyen, Chepovetsky (as a genius with Asperger's Syndrome) and S. Strange play various scientists.
 And Bryk their paperwork guy.
-Page plays "David"'s daughter who came to live with him for a few episodes; Vellani a team member killed off early.
-Walsh an INTERPOL agent who had a relationship with "Caroline", and Dunsmore an American senator on NORBAC's overseeing committee.
-Although multinational characters, all the actors are really Canadian.
+A surprisingly dangerous profession, characters came and went...and were killed off!
+Later cast members added to the lab were Crewson and then LeBlanc.
+Wyn Davies played a U.S. government overseer possibly pursuing his own uncertain agendas (and was the ex-husband to Crewson's character).
+Supporting characters also came and went over the seasons, playing government bureaucrats, freelance scientists, or characters with rare conditions whose plot lines would be carried over multiple episodes.
+Page played "David"'s teen daughter...shortly before achieving Hollywood celebrity.
+Although the characters are multinational, being Americans, Canadians and Mexicans, all the actors are really Canadian.

-The American TV series "CSI: Crime Scene Investigators", with its science n' methodology approach to a detective series, was so successful it has spawned two spin-offs (so far) and, in the 2004 season, it could be argued to have encouraged producers to try more medical (as opposed to crime-based) versions of the formula, with the obviously similarly titled "Medical Investigations", as well as "House" and, in Canada, ReGenesis.
-None quite pulled off an unimpeachable use of the formula ("House" is the best, "Medical Investigations" the worst, and ReGenesis in the middle).
-ReGenesis is slick and stylish (occasionally using a trick wherein we follow a character through a scene...then the scene rewinds and we follow a separate character through a concurrent scene) has a good cast, what sounds like an exciting premise and, wonders of wonders, tackles its multi-national concept with an unapologetic Canadianness (NORBAC's political masters may seem largely based in Washington, but the characters are based in Toronto and many, including lead Outerbridge, are supposed to be Canadian).
+The American TV series "CSI: Crime Scene Investigators", with its science n' methodology approach to a detective series, was so successful it could be argued it encouraged other producers to try more medical (as opposed to crime-based) versions of the formula, with the similarly titled "Medical Investigations", as well as "House" and, in Canada, ReGenesis.
+Though ReGenesis mixes up the formula, both in the storytelling (some stand alone plots...but many multi-issue arcs with sub-plots carrying over) and bordering on being a "science fiction" series, the incidents the characters investigate as much science speculation as science fact (plots involving cloning and gene splicing).
+ReGenesis is slick and stylish -- often using a trick wherein we follow a character through a scene...then the scene rewinds and we follow a separate character through a concurrent scene (though it does feel a bit, well, gimmicky...as opposed to really enhancing the storytelling).
+It has a decent cast, what sounds like an exciting premise and, wonders of wonders, tackles its multi-national concept with an unapologetic Canadianness (NORBAC's political masters may seem largely based in Washington, but the characters are based in Toronto and many, including lead Outerbridge, are supposed to be Canadian).

 THE REINCARNATE * 1/2